Bathgate: Economy

 Bathgate was an industrial town in its time.
 It played host to the Menzies' Foundry (demolished due to the railway link construction) and British Leyland was sited in Bathgate.
 It had two train stations, Bathgate North and South.
 There was a link that ran from the site of the current station, along Menzies Road, at the rear of one side of Mill Road all the way to Easton Road where the station was.
 This was used for the coal-mining industries and the foundries.

-Shopping

-Bathgate has a great variety of shops.
+Bathgate is home to a number of national and international retailers.
 In the late 19th century the co-operative halls were built and served the community until closure in the 1980s.
 It provided a bakery, butchery, funeral parlour, grocery store, clothing, furniture and a dance hall.
-Even after the closure the co-operative dance hall was used as the Room at the Top.
-It caught fire in 1997.
-Bathgate is also home to a popular nightclub called The Twig, located at the end of Livery Street.
+Even after the closure the co-operative dance hall was used as the Room at the Top until it caught fire in 1997.

-There are local and chain stores as well such as Greggs, W.H.
-Smith, Home Bargains, B&M, Tesco, Knightly Gaming, Bathgate Bargain Stores, Aldi, Argos, Costa Coffee, Lidl, Morrisons, and McDonald's.